grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 function, we'd still have a distributed clock, but we couldn't tie blocks to the ticks of this clock.
 Using blocks as input addresses this issue.

+## What About the Distributed Consensus? ##

+Consensus means agreement.
+What all participants have no choice but to agree on is that _the clock has ticked_.
+Also that everyone knows the tick and the data attached to it.
+And this, in fact, does solve the Byzantine Generals Problem, as Satoshi explained in an email referenced earlier.

+There is a separate consensus in a rare but common case of two consecutive ticks being associated with conflicting blocks.
+The conflict is resolved by what block will be associated with the next tick, rendering one of the disputed blocks "orphan".
+How the chain will continue is a matter of chance, and so this too could probably be indirectly attributed to the Proof-of-Work clock.

 ## And that is it ##

 This is what Proof-of-Work does for the blockchain.
 It is not a